CynthiaSelemale/Name-Surname-Frame/README.md

 # Name-Surname-Frame
-This application shows a basic frame using the JFrame class of Swing titled my full namea and surname (Bonolo Cynthia Selemale).
+This application shows a basic frame using the JFrame class of Swing titled my full names and surname (Bonolo Cynthia Selemale).